Frojd/Wagtail-Pipit/README.md

 # Wagtail-Boilerplate

-This is a cookiecutter Django boilerplate that covers best practices and a docker configuration.
+This is a cookiecutter Django/Wagtail boilerplate that covers best practices and a docker configuration.
 Inspiration from [Cookiecutter Django](https://github.com/pydanny/cookiecutter-django).

 ## Features